-- Professional visits after regular office hours. - Soft tissue grafts. - Treatment of periodontal and other diseases of the gums and tissues of the mouth.
-Includes: - o root planing and scaling, up to four separate quadrants per two-year period;

-- o gingivectomy; and - periodontal maintenance following active therapy, up to two treatments per plan year.
+- Soft tissue grafts. - Treatment of periodontal and other diseases of the gums and tissues of the mouth.
+Includes: - o root planing and scaling, up to four separate quadrants per two-year period; - o gingivectomy; and - periodontal maintenance following active therapy, up to two treatments per plan year.